NO spoilers here. At all.

 I say this with uncertainty because we all have different expectations from this film.
 It won’t please everyone, but I dare say it’s worth clearing your mind and let go.
 The payback is there.
 You will have to accept new names and new alliances.
 Things will be familiar, but none of us can claim expertise.
 However, old school Star Wars pseudo-historians will see parallels.
 New empires rise from the old ones.

 Abrams has also made a point to use a lot more grounded battle scenarios.
 The enemy is closer.
 The risk is greater.
 Atmospheric encounters above lakes and close to trees ground this new Star Wars as smaller in scale but greater in excitement.
 It’s like the lens is kept closer to the action, giving you less of a global view but more of a personal one.
+Cinematographically it feels like a step forward.
+The plot is something I’ll discuss with more details on a spoiler-y entry.

-And yes, I’m dying to talk about specifics but… That will do for now.
+That will do for now.